2631 S. Jefferson Avenue,

 No one has favorited this theater yet

 The Gravois Theatre was built in 1910 and opened in 1911 by O.T.
 Crawford.
-This neighborhood house was located at the busy intersection of Jefferson and Gravois.
+This neighborhood house was located at the busy intersection of S. Jefferson Avenue and Gravois Avenue.

 In the main auditorium the seating was a combination of old and new seating.
 Half way down the auditorium the padded seating ended and you had woooden back and bottoms on the seats.
 On each side of the balcony a large column ran down each side of the auditorium with a ornamental light fixture running from about two foot from the ceiling to about 8 feet from the floor.
 It featured different colors lights in the fixture and when the movie started the fixture would dim to a soft yellow light.